 - Define – Standardize product requirements in Confluence, and track and manage the changes as they evolve over time.

 - Plan – Turn requirements into Jira stories with a single click to jumpstart development, while maintaining traceability back to your requirements.

-- Release – Make and document technical decisions in Confluence and publish automated release notes and change logs that reflect releases in Jira.
+- Release – Make and document technical decisions in Confluence, then publish automated release notes and change logs that reflect releases in Jira.

-- Improve – Reflect on and improve your process by running retrospectives with a Confluence template as you complete sprints.
+- Improve – Reflect on and improve your process by running retrospectives using a Confluence template as you complete sprints.

-In each step you have traceability across your work and proper documentation when needed.
+In each step you have traceability across your work and proper documentation when you need it.

 4. Reduce time-wasting context switching